borismartinovic01/LocalCommunityWebsite/README.md

 ### General Info
 ***
-Local community website and simple CRUD application for content management behind it using MVC architecture.
+Local community website and simple CRUD application for content management behind it.

-Built from scratch in .NET Core on backend and plain Javascript on frontend.
+Built from scratch in .NET Core on backend and plain Javascript on frontend, using MVC architecture.
 MSSQL Server is used for managing data.